Daemon-Technologies/Mining-Monitor/README.md

 ## Krypton Testnet

-For Krypton Testnet, we use most of module of [stacks-dump](https://github.com/psq/stacks-dump) as Mining-Monitor base repo.
+For Krypton Testnet, we use most modules of [stacks-dump](https://github.com/psq/stacks-dump) as Mining-Monitor base repo.
 Only modify some details for Mining-Bot Alpha Verion.

 ## Xenon Testnet